crosscompute/crosscompute-docs/docs/automation-framework/README.md

 # version of crosscompute
 crosscompute: 0.9.0

-# name of your report, tool, widget, dashboard, wizard
+# name of your resource
 name: Add Numbers

-# version of your report, tool, widget, dashboard, wizard
+# version of your resource
 version: 0.1.0

 # input configuration
 input:

   # input variables
-  #   - id to use when referencing this variable in your template
+  # - id to use when referencing your variable in the template
-  #   - view to use when rendering this variable on the display
+  # - view to use when rendering your variable on the display
-  #   - path where your script loads this variable,
+  # - path where your script loads the variable,
   #   relative to the input folder
   variables:
     - id: a
       view: number